 This way we ensure backward compatibility with older Logtalk versions and a simplified syntax when protected or private inheritance are not used.

 Logtalk supports multi-inheritance by enabling an object to extend, instantiate, or specialize more than one object.
 Likewise, a protocol may extends multiple protocols and a category may extend multiple categories.
-In this case, the depth-first search algorithms described above traverse the list of entities per relation from left to right.
+In this case, the depth-first lookup algorithms described above traverse the list of entities per relation from left to right.
 Consider as an example the following object opening directive:

 :- object(foo, extends((bar, baz))).

-The search will look first into the parent object bar and its related entities before looking into the parent object baz.
+The lookup procedure will look first into the parent object bar and its related entities before looking into the parent object baz.
 The alias/2 predicate directive can always be used to solve multi-inheritance conflicts.
 It should also be noted that the multi-inheritance support does not affect performance when we use single-inheritance.

-Composition versus multiple inheritance¶
+Composition versus multiple inheritance

 It is not possible to discuss inheritance mechanisms without referring to the long and probably endless debate on single versus multiple inheritance.
 The single inheritance mechanism can be implemented efficiently but it imposes several limitations on reusing, even if the multiple characteristics we intend to inherit are orthogonal.
 On the other hand, the multiple inheritance mechanisms are attractive in their apparent capability of modeling complex situations.
 However, they include a potential for conflict between inherited definitions whose variety does not allow a single and satisfactory solution for all the cases.

-Until now, no solution that we might consider satisfactory for all the problems presented by the multiple inheritance mechanisms has been found.
+No solution that we might consider satisfactory for all the problems presented by the multiple inheritance mechanisms has been found.
 From the simplicity of some extensions that use the Prolog search strategy like [McCabe92] or [Moss94] and to the sophisticated algorithms of CLOS [Bobrow_et_al_88], there is no adequate solution for all the situations.
 Besides, the use of multiple inheritance carries some complex problems in the domain of software engineering, particularly in the reuse and maintenance of the applications.
 All these problems are substantially reduced if we preferably use in our software development composition mechanisms instead of specialization mechanisms [Taenzer89].
 Multiple inheritance is best used as an analysis and project abstraction, rather than as an implementation technique [Shan_et_al_93].
 Note that Logtalk provides first-class support for composition using categories.